 1. More about SEBI

-The Securities and Exchange Board (SEBI) is the designated regulatory body for finance and markets in India.
-The primary function of the board is to protect the interests of the investors in securities and promote and regulate the securities market.
+The Securities and Exchange Board (SEBI) is the designated regulatory body for securities markets in India.
+The primary function of the board is to protect the interest of the investors in securities, promote and regulate the securities market.
 SEBI has laid the ground rules for investors to become aware of the functioning of the mutual funds by providing necessary information.
 They serve to simplify the broad spectrum of mutual fund schemes that may often seem quite confusing to the investors.
 The guidelines on the merger and consolidation of mutual fund schemes issued by SEBI are aimed at simplifying the process of comparing various mutual fund schemes that are on offer by fund houses.

 2. The structure of mutual funds as per SEBI guidelines

-The SEBI guidelines define the Guarantor as one who, in his capacity as an individual or in partnership with a different entity or entities, launches a mutual fund.
-The role of the guarantor is to make revenue by putting together a mutual fund and handing it to the fund manager.
+The SEBI guidelines define the guarantor as one who, in his capacity as an individual or in partnership with a different entity or entities, launches a mutual fund.
+The role of the guarantor is to generate revenues by putting together a mutual fund and handing it to the fund manager.

 A sponsor sets up the mutual funds as per the guidelines of the Indian Trust Act, 1882, for Public Trust.
 They are responsible for listing with the SEBI, having provisions for resource management and ensuring the functioning of the fund takes place as per the SEBI guidelines.

 The Trustee or Trust is established through a trust deed that is implemented by the sponsors of the funds and is accountable to all the investors of the mutual fund.
 The trustee company is regulated by the Indian Companies Act 1956, while the firm and the board members are overseen by the Indian Trust Act 1882.
 The investment management of the trust is done through an Asset Management Company, which is to be listed as per the regulations of Companies Act of 1956.